Loganlea State High School

 Loganlea State High operates a working property which enables learning opportunities in animal husbandry and farming.
 In recent years, students partaking in the agribusiness program have been able to spend time on a remote property in Central Queensland in order to gain practical skills as well as a sense of independence.

 The school opened Knowledge House in 2006.
 Its purpose is to establish a more Indigenous-friendly curriculum.

 The school participates in the Mini-Farm Project where food is grown for local charities.
 On the weekly harvest day students and volunteers pick and pack the produce.

 The school has facilities such as a dance studio, trade training centre, kitchens, four science labs and a variety of different classrooms.
 The school also offers a well-being hub.

-Students participate in group sporting activities as a member of one of Four houses; Pegasus (PEG), Hydra (HYD), Sagitta (SAG) and Ursa (URS).
+Students participate in group sporting activities as a member of one of Four houses; Pegasus (PEG) THE BEST HOUSE THERE, Hydra (HYD), Sagitta (SAG) and Ursa (URS).
 The school's Dance Eisteddfod Team competes in the Brisbane performing challenge and the Ipswich Dance Eisteddfod.

 Alumni Lists from 1982 to 2012 can be found at the Names Database.